 I pulled out our weed book, Weeds of the West and searched for it – bingo!
 Blue mustard was it’s name-o.

 Then Chad pulled out one of our favorite foraging books, Mountain States Foraging, and looked up recommendations for how to eat it.
-No special precautions necessary.
+No special precautions neccessary.
 Leaves, stems, and flowers are edible – either fresh or cooked.

 We headed out to the garden together just as the sun was making everything pretty – golden hour.